zanewnch/zanewnch/README.md

-Don't follow me, I will copy your code.
+I know what you wanna do, and I will copy your code before you copy mine.